skident/Pydoxygen/README.md

 # Pydoxygen
-Add the description of file in the top of file if it not exists
+Add the description of file in the top of file if it does not exist.
+This script adds the info in doxygen format for C\C++ languages (it can be changed for another languages).

+At first the script checks for presence another doxygen comment in the top of the file.
+If no any header in the file then script will add its own header, like this:

+/*! \file   	stl_helper.h
+	\brief		Useful functions for work with STL containers.

+	Now it supports generic print for STL containers like: [elem1, elem2, elem3] Supported STL conrainers: vector, deque, list, set, unordered_set, map, unordered_map, array

+    \author 	Skident
+    \date   	02.09.2016
+    \copyrigth	Skident Inc.
+*/

+Requirements: Python 2.7